 The Creation of the FTX Exchange

 These issues are what motivated the team at Alameda to create their own exchange called FTX.
-Which they feel is done the right way.
+Which they feel is done the right way for all party’s.

 FTX is a cryptocurrency derivatives exchange built by traders, for traders.
 We strive to build a platform powerful enough for professional trading firms and intuitive enough for first-time users.FTX.com